Dorothy Ward (1890–1987)

 Ward remained one of Britain’s most popular Variety stars through the 1930s.
 Her off-stage life had an element of notoriety about it, and she was linked romantically to, among others, the Scottish aviator Jim Mollison.2

 For details about the lives and careers of Dorothy Ward and Shaun Glenville, as well as a collection of interesting photographs, see the website: http://www.its-behind-you.com/wardglenville.html.

 Dorothy Ward and Shaun Glenville were good friends of Fred Godfrey’s, and both sang his songs.
 Ward is known to have recorded three Godfrey songs: Blue Eyes (Regal G-7170, 1915); I Love My Motherland (Regal G-7418, 1916); and, most famously of all, Take Me Back To Dear Old Blighty (Regal G-7398, 1916), which she says Godfrey wrote for her in her living room.3

-In addition, judging by sheet music covers, Ward seems to have performed several other Godfrey songs: Down Texas Way (1917); Open Your Heart And Let The Sunshine In (1920); Till You Come Back Again (1926); Arm In Arm Together (1931); and There Is Always A Silver Lining (1939).
+In addition, from sheet music covers and other sources, Ward performed several other Godfrey songs: Take Me Back To Your Heart (1915); Down Texas Way (1917); Open Your Heart And Let The Sunshine In (1920); Till You Come Back Again (1926); Arm In Arm Together (1931); and There Is Always A Silver Lining (1939).

 1 W. MacQueen-Pope, The Melodies Linger On: The Story of Music